Even if you’re a seasoned public speaker it can be nerve-wracking to deliver a business presentation.

 All those sets of eyes, staring at you, waiting for you to speak, expecting to you to know your stuff…

-There is a very simple way to get over your fear.
-It involves visualization, but not the kind of visualization you usually hear about.
+The first trick involves visualization, but not the kind of visualization you usually hear about.

 Most often, when confronted by a challenge we are told to visualize our success: Just visualize yourself doing a confident speech, and the audience being engaged throughout.
 Imagine the audience giving you a standing ovation at the end.